 Lots of sugar causes leptin resistance > leptin monitors sexual behavior > leptin resistant people have higher BMI’s and lower testosterone > therefore, sugar causes low testosterone.

-A causes B and B causes C so A must cause C!
-That, my friends, is some logical gymnastics.
+A causes B, B causes C, C causes D, so A must directly cause D. That, my friends, is some mental gymnastics.
 Let’s see what the study said.

 58 adult males were selected for this cross-sectional analysis.
 Group 1 (n=22) all had untreated hypogonadism (serum T lower than 201 ng/dL), Group 2 (n=20) were hypogonadal patients on androgen substitution therapy and had serum T over 864 ng/dL.
 For this study Group 2 was treated with testosterone or human chorionic gonadotropin.
 Group 3 (n=16) had no endocrine disorders, received no treatment, and had serum T levels over 864 ng/dL.
 At the end of the study, the results showed that Group 1, the men with low T, also had the highest leptin levels.
 In his article Mark asserts that the higher leptin levels in Group 1 are “most likely due to leptin resistance”.
 If he had read the paper, he would have seen that their increased leptin levels were due to low testosterone, not leptin resistance.